 The man with the gun was described as Latin, wearing a blue sweater with a Golden State Warriors logo, skinny, in his early 20’s.
 The dispatcher asked if the suspect had been fighting and the calling said he was not fighting.

 Police were dispatched to the bar area while dispatch continued to talk to the caller.
-Police then arrived and they saw the man running across the parking lot and jumping into a black four door car the called described as a “Crown Vic.”
+Police then arrived and they saw the man running across the parking lot and jumping into a black four door car the caller described as a “Crown Vic.”
 The man then left the area.

 Police located the car and the man and did a “high risk car stop.”
 Police then searched the car and found a loaded semi-automatic handgun under the center console to the right of the driver’s seat.
 Police then arrested Shane Mauritz Vandergroen.

 Vandergroen was later charged in federal district court with being a felon in possession of a firearm in violation of 18 U.S.C. § 922(g))(1).

 Vandergroen made a motion to exclude evidence of the pistol because the 911 call should never have led to his stop because it did not generate reasonable suspicion.
 Vandergroen pointed out that he was not Latin.

 The district court hearing the motion disagreed and denied the motion.
 Vandergroen was later adjudged guilty during a stipulated-facts bench trial.

 Vandergroen then appealed the denial of his motion to suppress to the United States Court of Appeals for the Ninth Circuit.
 The Ninth Circuit began its analysis by pointing out that its review of a lower court’s denial of a motion to suppress is de novo, meaning it reviews any underlying finding of fact for clear error.
 United States v.
 Torres (9th Cir., 2016) 828 F.3d 1113, 1118.